mrpnkt/apt2/README.md

 APT2 uses the *default.cfg* file in the misc directory.
 Edit this file to configure APT2 to run as you desire.

 ##### Metasploit RPC API (metasploit)
-APT2 can utuilize your host's Metasploit RPC interface (MSGRPC).
+APT2 can utilize your host's Metasploit RPC interface (MSGRPC).
 Additional Information can be found here: https://metasploit.help.rapid7.com/v1.1/docs/rpc-api

 ##### NMAP
 Configure NMAP scan settings to include the target, scan type, scan port range, and scan flags.
 These settings can be configured while the program is running.